-You have to decide where you put the actual subscription list and the implementation of the subscribtion methods.
-Usually, this code looks the same for all types of publishers.
-So the obvious place to put it is a base abstract class derived directly from a Publisher interface.
-But if you are integrating Observer to an existing class hierarchy, it might be more convenient to create a small helper class that will be maintaining the subscription for specific publishers.
+Decide where to put the actual subscription list and the implementation of subscription methods.
+Usually, this code looks the same for all types of publishers, so the obvious place to put it is in an abstract class derived directly from the publisher interface.
+Concrete publishers extend that class, inheriting the subscription behavior.

-updatemethods in Concrete Subscribers.
+Implement the update notification methods in concrete subscriber classes.
 Most subscribers would need some context data about the event.
-It can be passed as an argument to the
+It can be passed as an argument of the notification method.

-updatemethod.
 But there’s another option.
-Upon receiving a notification, the subscriber can fetch any data directly from the publisher object.
+Upon receiving a notification, the subscriber can fetch any data directly from the notification.
 In this case, the publisher must pass itself via the update method.
 The less flexible option is to link a publisher to the subscriber permanently via the constructor.

-The Client code must create all necessary subscribers and register them with proper publishers.
+The client must create all necessary subscribers and register them with proper publishers.